Are you familiar with the Parable of the Greedy and Mean Investor?

+Perhaps you know it as the Parable of the Talents which is what most people reference.
 The Parable of the Talents told in Matthew 25:14-30 is one of my favorites for so many reasons.
 One reason I love this story so much is because, like all of the parables, there are a variety of nuances in interpreting the story.
 Another reason is because the verse, "Well done, good and faithful servant!" is a verse I keep at the forefront in my life.
 I try to guide all of actions by asking if this is how Christ would respond as my life expires.
-Lastly, I had such a distorted and confused understanding of this section of scripture when I called myself an Atheist.
+Lastly, growing up I had such a distorted and confused understanding of this section of scripture when I called myself an Atheist.
 Like many other Atheists and Agnostics, I saw a God that I did not want to know and that I knew would reject me even if I did tried to please Him.

 Allow me to summarize...

 Jesus describes a man going on a journey, who called his servants and entrusted his wealth to them.
 To one he gave five talents, to another two, and to another one, each according to his ability.
 Then he went on his journey.
 The man who had received five talents went at once and put his money to work and gained five more talents.
 So also, the one with two talents gained two more.
 But the man who had received one talent went off, dug a hole in the ground and hid his master's money.

 Before going further I should note that a talent was a sum of money worth about 20 years of a day laborer's wage.
 So, this was a massive amount of money for each of the servants.

 After a long time the master of those servants returned and settled accounts with them.
 The man who had received five talents brought the other five and the man with two talents came to show he gained two more.
 To both the master said, 'Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master's happiness!'